- 3 hrs

 Where do we meet?
 Where does the tour end?

 We meet at the São Pedro de Alcântara viewpoint and will end in Baixa, near the Praça do Comércio.
-Your confirmation email will have the exact meeting point details along with a map, and 24-hour phone number for any last-minute issues.
+Your confirmation email will have the exact meeting point details along with a map.

 How should we arrive at the meeting point?

-You can get to the viewpoint by foot, although it is a bit uphill.
+You can get to the viewpoint on foot, although it is a bit uphill.
 You can also easily order an Uber or taxi to bring you to meet your expert guide.

 Can someone with mobility issues attend this tour?

-Bert is an architect and writer, and holds an MA in architectural engineering and cultural sciences.
-Born in Belgium, in the past decade he has lived and worked in architectural consultancy, writing and academia in Amsterdam, Beijing, and Shanghai and that before relocating to Lisbon in 2018.
-He is the co-director of "MovingCities", an independent research organization investigating the role that architecture and urbanism play in shaping the contemporary city.
-Bert has been living in China from 2006 to 2018, and has a great understanding of Lisbon's historic, cultural, Jewish and architectural past and present, an interest he has been developing since his first visit to the city in 2003.
+Bert is an Architect and Writer and holds a Master's Degree in Architectural Engineering and Cultural Sciences.
+He was born in Belgium and has lived and worked in Amsterdam, Beijing, and Shanghai before relocating to Lisbon in 2018.
+He established his career through many academic and writing-focused roles throughout his journey – also working as an Architectural consultant.
+He is the co-director of "MovingCities," an independent research organization investigating the role that architecture and urbanism play in shaping the contemporary city of Lisbon.
+Bert lived in China from 2006 to 2018, where he first began leading Context walks.
+He also has a great understanding of Lisbon’s historic legacy, Jewish culture, and architectural style – fields of interest he has studied relentlessly since his first visit to the city in 2003.

 Patrícia Brum is a Portuguese archaeologist.
 Her first excavation was at the Alleins Castle, in France.
 From 2008 to 2021, she was part of the archaeology team of the Roman Ruins of Tróia, where she developed her interest not only in the research but also in its social return and community participation in heritage conservation, leading her to develop her master's thesis in Museum Studies.
 Between 2016 and 2019, she participated in a European project dedicated to the study of the effects of climate change on Cultural Heritage.
 She is now working at the Lisbon Museum - Roman Theatre, located in one of the oldest neighborhoods of Lisbon.